October 15 is the Memorial of St. Teresa of Avila

 Each morning our school day begins with a prayer.
 Meeting and gathering of all types begin with prayer.

-We are blessed with great support from our priest Father Irek from St Ambrose Church and Father Redmond from St Gregory’s Church.
+We are blessed with great support from our priest Father Gary from St Ambrose Church and Father Malcolm from St Gregory’s Church.

 There are many aspects to being a School Chaplain and all of them are a privilege.
 One of the roles I have here Monsignor Doyle is to walk each day alongside our staff and our students; to walk with them and share with them the exciting news of the day, to listen and support when the news isn’t quite so good and to be a bridge that reconnects people when friendships are strained .

 The Chaplains office is located down the Arts Hallway.
 The door is open to all.
-Come in and sit a while.
+Come in and sit a while or let your teacher know and we can set up and appointment time.